 - Cricut Strong Grip Mat (purple)

 - Painter’s Tape

 - The free SVG/DXF/PDF cut file/pattern for the gingerbread man (available in my free resource library—get the password at the bottom of this post)

 How to Engrave a Cookie Spatula

 Step 1: Get the free gingerbread man pattern.

-Download the free personalized elf and stuffed animal decals from my free resource library (get the password to the library in the form at the bottom of this post).
+Download the free personalized gingerbread man and templates from my free resource library (get the password to the library in the form at the bottom of this post).

 Step 2: Upload the pattern to Cricut Design Space